 This is the best classic, smooth Clean Eating hummus recipe.
 There is one simple, easy secret to making nice smooth hummus and I explain what it is.
 I also include the option to make hummus without tahini.
 Hummus is super-healthy, easy to make, and full of flavor.

 I pretty much eat hummus all the time.
 It is one of my favorite things to eat for part of my lunches.
 It is great to go with The Very Best Ever Healthy Clean Eating Pita Recipe or veggies, such as carrots or peas or my Easy 4 Ingredient Spelt Tortillas.
-Our smooth hummus recipe has a lot of flavor and is very smooth and doesn’t have an odd texture to it.
+Our smooth hummus recipe has a lot of flavors and is very smooth and doesn’t have an odd texture to it.
 Most of my children love hummus too and they love to eat vegetables with it.

 For those of you who have not met Hummus yet, let me tell introduce you.
 Hummus is a traditional Middle-Eastern dip comprised mostly of heart-healthy garbanzo beans.
 You can find hummus in many different flavors: horseradish; roasted pepper; curried; black bean; roasted eggplant; as well as many others.
 Hummus can be used as a dip, on sandwiches, and as a topping.
 I could go on and on about it!